waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **HOW:**
   1. Catch Geodude in Dark Cave (Route 31).
 DONE.
   2. Catch Bellsprout on Route 31; trade in Violet City for ONIX.
   3. Train Calcifer to Lv10 (Ember) and Icarus to Lv10 (Gust).
 Icarus is DONE.
-Calcifer needs training (currently Lv8).
+Calcifer needs training.
   4. Use Ember to sweep Sprout Tower (Flash HM).
   5. Use Rock-types (Geodude/Onix) to counter Falkner's Flying moves.